Dallin-J-Neeley/Group-404-CryptoGraph/README.md

 * Then click 'Translate.'
 This gives you a username and allows the server to distinguish between clients.
 If two clients have the same username the server will not send messages between those clients.

 ###### Phone two
-* Give phone two a username like you did for phone one.
+* Connect phone two and give it a username like you did for phone one.
 * If you did it right phone one will receive a popup at the bottom that says that phone two has connected to the group.

 ###### You're good to go!